alizat/Chemogenomic-DTI-Prediction-Methods/README.md

 Briefings in Bioinformatics
 *Ali Ezzat, Min Wu, Xiao-Li Li, Chee-Keong Kwoh*

+This repository consists of two folders:
+* **"1.
+Main":** contains the source code that was used to generate the cross validation results displayed in the main text.
+The prediction methods that were compared in the main text belong to the category of *similarity-based methods*.
+* **"2.
+Feature-based Methods":** contains the source code that was used to generate the results displayed in the supplementary text accompanying the publication.
+The prediction methods involved belong to the category of *feature-based methods*.

 The source code is entirely written in the MATLAB programming language.
-Over the next few months, it is our intention to regularly add source codes for more DTI prediction algorithms, especially those that were not released in their respective papers.
+In the future, it is our intention to regularly add source codes for more DTI prediction algorithms, especially those that were not released in their respective papers.
 Stay tuned!

 ----